 The major online loan company recorded an 18% increase in conversion rate for their generic keyword campaigns after making the switch.

-If you’re looking for an efficient way to create, manage, edit, and distribute your expanded text ads to Google AdWords, Productsup is the solution for you.
-Complete with bulk editing options and the Google Adwords API, we are you’re one-stop-shop for the prepping of your expanded text ads.
+Once your campaigns and ad groups have been set up in AdWords, Productsup can help you create, manage, edit and distribute your expanded text ads to Google!
+Complete with bulk editing options and the Google Adwords API, we are your one-stop-shop for the prepping of your expanded text ads.
 Feel free to reach out for a free walkthrough of the software.

 Get a round up of our latest posts right into your mail box.